-The Trust, on behalf of the Portfolios, has filed with the National Futures Association, a notice claiming an exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act ("CEA"), as amended, and the rules of the Commodity Futures Trading Commission ("CFTC") promulgated thereunder, with respect to the Portfolios' operations.
-Accordingly, the Portfolios are not subject to registration or regulation as a commodity pool operator.
+The Trust, on behalf of the Portfolio, has filed with the National Futures Association, a notice claiming an exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act, as amended ("CEA"), and the rules of the Commodity Futures Trading Commission

+("CFTC") promulgated thereunder, with respect to the Portfolio's operations.
+Accordingly, the Portfolio is not subject to registration or regulation as a commodity pool operator.